The Evolution of Mobile Technology

 The computing capabilities of smartphones and shareability of data made faster networks essential.
 As we graduated from sending simple texts and pixelated photos over the 2G network to surfing the Web on 3G networks, it became possible for consumers to fully utilize the power of smartphones.

 The latest in network innovation and speed is the LTE, or Long-Term Evolution network.
 LTE take up in the United States and globally has flourished since it was introduced in 2010.
-The organization OpenSignal, which tracks mobile usage in the U.S., found that around 50 percent of U.S. users are on LTE contracts.1
+The organization OpenSignal, which tracks mobile usage in the U.S., found that around 50 percent of U.S. users are on LTE contracts.

-The progress in cellular networks has been a boon not only to smartphones, but also to mobile technology in general.
+The progress in cellular networks has been a boon not only to smartphones, but also to the evolution of mobile technology in general.
 As consumers adopt tablets, smart watches and other Internet of things devices, these turbo networks are supporting a tsunami of traffic, and providing a gateway to Internet access for people around the world.

 Insurance for All